+In this regard, the proposed graphical interface can also display the alert attributes, by clicking on a specific alert.
+The attribute values of one of the detected attacks are shown in Fig. 5.
 The "Misc (miscellaneous) attack" alert displayed in the figure provides detailed information about the source and destination IP address of the logged packet, protocol, required service, TCP port, timestamp, attack class, etc. The attributes shown reveal very important information that can help detect intrusions and take the necessary measures promptly to prevent or stop the attack.
 This warning displays an SQL injection attack attempt, which can be seen by the message field.
 Detection of such a packet indicates that there is a rule in the Snort database that marked this network packet as an attack by the pattern matching process.
 The Snort rule that caused this particular warning is:

-alert tcp \$EXTERNAL NET any ->\$HOME NET \$HTTP PORTS (msg:"SQL union select - possible sql injection attempt - GET parameter"; flow:to server,established; http uri; content: "union",fast pattern,nocase; content: "select",nocase; pcre: "nunionns+(allns+)?selectns+/i"; metadata:policy max-detect-ips drop,policy security-ips drop; service:http; classtype:misc-attack; sid:13990; rev:26;)
+alert tcp \$EXTERNAL_NET any ->\$HOME_NET \$HTTP_PORTS (msg: "SQL union select - possible sql injection attempt - GET parameter"; flow:to_server,established; http_uri; content: "union", fast_pattern, nocase; content: "select",nocase; pcre: "unions+(alls+)?selects+/i"; metadata:policy max-detect-ips drop,policy security-ips drop; service:http; classtype:misc-attack; sid:13990; rev:26;)

 The rule is shortened for better display, but all relevant attributes are shown.
 It can be noticed that this rule recognizes packets which can be a case of an SQL injection attack, due to the characteristic content that contains the words "union" and "select".
 SQL injection is a web security vulnerability that allows an attacker to interfere with the queries that an application makes to its database.
 The consequences of such an attack are great and can include unauthorized access, modifying, or deleting sensitive data.
 In some situations, an attacker can escalate an SQL injection attack to compromise the underlying server or other back-end infrastructure or perform a denial-of-service attack.
 The implemented system provides an intuitive and fast way to detect attacks.
 It also helps to classify important warnings from those that are negligible, thus speeding up the analysis of a large number of logs by administrators and allowing a more detailed investigation of attacks with higher priority.